 SB 152 requires the displaying of the official US motto in public schools, pending certain criteria are met.
-The bill passed the Senate and awaits consideration by the House Education committee.
+The bill passed the Senate, advanced the House Education committee and now moves to House Judiciary for consideration.

 Comm.
 Sub for SB 280 allows teachers in public schools to discuss certain theories.
 The bill was amended by the Senate Education committee to include "No public school board, school superintendent, or school principal shall prohibit a public school classroom teacher from discussing or answering questions from students about scientific theories of how the universe and/or life came to exist."
 It is important to note the bill is permissive, not a mandate.
-The bill passed the Senate and moves to the House for consideration.
+The bill passed the Senate and moves to the House Judiciary committee for consideration.

 HB 4769 clarifies the appropriate and inappropriate duties for school counselors while also providing the definition of a school counselor.
 The bill aims to allow counselors to focus more on student-centered duties and less on administrative tasks.
-The bill passed the House and awaits consideration by the Senate Education Committee.
+The bill passed the House and awaits consideration by the Senate Education committee.